hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 #### 4
 # High School, Grad School partnerships

 I would be interested in partnering up with grad students trying to simplify machine learning.
 I can provide students to test their ideas and possibly give some feedback about the steps that were most confusing.
-In this presentation I will suggest multiple paths for advanced use of TinyML.
-I will not be research all of these ideas but would help support others interested in them.
+In this presentation, I will suggest multiple paths for advanced use of TinyML.
+I will not be able to research all of these ideas, but would help support others interested in them.

  <img src="https://user-images.githubusercontent.com/5605614/189260231-a3271b84-45b2-487b-a377-82e91cbe0665.jpg" width="200" /><img src="https://user-images.githubusercontent.com/5605614/189260239-b712fd21-b9f8-4ac7-afae-46c5220c2e08.jpg" width="200" />